Research Interests

 The role of issues and domestic politics in international conflict, human rights and repression,

-international alliances and their role in international conflict, international peacekeeping.
+international alliances and their role in international conflict and deterrence, international peacekeeping.

 Peer-Reviewed Publications